 We may use the information about you for the following purposes:

-– To inform and to update you about our work at Good Law Project through our newsletter.
+– To inform and to update you about our work at Good Law Project via email.
 The legal basis is consent under Article 6(1)(a).
 If you wish to unsubscribe from our newsletter, please see below.

-– To respond to your enquiry.
-The legal basis is consent under Article 6(1)(a).
+– To respond to enquiries via phone and email.
+The legal basis is legitimate interest under Article 6(1)(f).

 Disclosure and transfer of personal information

 – Organisations that help us develop and maintain our website and mailing lists

 – Organisations that help us collect and process survey data

 – Where we are required by law to disclose personal information

 – We will share anonymous information with Windrush Lives to achieve impact on our campaign to improve the Windrush Compensation Scheme

 We will share anonymous information with our lawyers to strengthen our legal challenge against the Home Office over the Windrush Compensation scheme.

 Unsubscribing from our newsletter